informarte/yuck/README.md

 * Yuck supports lexicographic cost functions with both minimization and maximization goals.
 * Yuck allows to timebox and parallelize solvers by means of solver combinators.
 * Yuck supports the interruption and the resumption of solvers to facilitate the presentation of intermediate results.
-* Yuck supports boolean, integer, and integer set variables.
+* Yuck implements boolean, integer, and integer set variables.
+* Yuck supports implicit solving by means of constraint-specific neighbourhoods.
 * Yuck's constraint library is far from complete but already provides the most frequently used constraints.
 * Yuck's FlatZinc frontend supports most of FlatZinc and many global MiniZinc constraints, see [FlatZinc support](#flatzinc-support).
 * Yuck is developer-friendly and easy to extend, see [Contributing](#contributing).